colinmcgovern/trailmix_detection/README.md

 # trailmix_detection
 A web page that counts the number of m and ms, peanuts, raisins, and almonds in the picture.
 Using annotated images from several sources, I trained a pre-trained model to segment images via the YOLOv5 library.
+The diagram below is my analysis pipeline.

 ![pipeline](analysis_pipeline/trailmix_pipeline_diagram.png)